 Many buffets are changing to family-style service and some character dining locations are opening without characters.

 Disney is highly recommending the use of cashless or contactless forms of payment at restaurants and shops.
 Plan on using your credit card-linked MagicBand or mobile payments on your phone for all purchases.

 18. PhotoPass Photographers Cannot Use Your Phone

-PhotoPass Photographers will be out in the parks, but if you relied on them using your phone or camera to take photos in the past, that is no longer allowed.
+PhotoPass Photographers are out in the parks, but if you relied on them using your phone or camera to take photos in the past, that is no longer allowed.
 Photographers cannot handle guests’ devices.
-Likewise, if you often offered “photo for photo” with other families in the parks, this would be discouraged as well.
+Likewise, if you often offered “photo for photo” with other families in the parks, this is discouraged as well.

 19. Bibbidi Bobbidi Boutique and other experiences closed

 Numerous tours, Mickey’s Not-So-Scary Halloween Party, dining events, and special events are closed.

 If you’re expecting to do anything extra that previously required additional payment, check Disney’s Enchanting Extra’s Collection: Know Before You Go page to make sure it’s available.

 Expect many stores in the parks to be closed or operating with limited capacity.
 This includes well over half of the small shops in Epcot’s World Showcase.
 Expect many closed doors if browsing the unique World Showcase shops is a favorite part of your Epcot experience.

 You can check shops that will be open by park on Disney’s Parks and Tickets: Know Before You Go page.